RFOX (Rotated-Field Oscillatory eXchange) quantum algorithm: Towards Parameter-Free Quantum Optimizers

 \section{Abstract}

-We introduce RFOX (Rotated-Field Oscillatory eXchange), a parameter-free quantum algorithm for combinatorial optimization.
-RFOX combines an almost constant non-stoquastic $XX$ catalyst with a weak harmonic $ZX$ counter-diabatic term.
-Using the Floquet-Magnus expansion, we derive a closed-form effective Hamiltonian whose first-order term retains the full $XX$ driver, while the leading correction consists of a single qubit $Y$ field at high drive frequency.
-This structure ensures that the instantaneous spectral gap remains essentially flat, independent of both the interpolation parameter and the disorder strength, modulated only by a $\delta$ parameter.
-This behavior stands in stark contrast to the unpredictable gap reductions, or even collapses, exhibited by the $X$ (stoquastic), $XX$, and $X+sXX$ (non-stoquastic) driver schedules.
-Extensive noiseless simulations on random-field Ising model (RFIM) instances with 7, 9, and 12 qubits, across three magnetic-field ranges, validate these spectral predictions: RFOX attains near-optimal, and in some cases exact, ground states using up to an order of magnitude fewer Trotter slices.
-Its performance advantage grows with increasing disorder, as conventional methods slow down near vanishing gaps, whereas RFOX maintains a constant runtime scaling of $T \propto \Delta_{\min}^{-2}$.
-Hardware experiments on IBM Quantum processors (Eagle r3 and Heron r1, with 12, 15, and 20 physical qubits) reproduce similar performance rankings.
-These results suggest that fixed-gap, non-stoquastic drivers augmented with analytically derived counter-diabatic terms offer a promising, scalable, and tuning-free route toward quantum optimizers for combinatorial optimization problems.
+We introduce RFOX (Rotated-Field Oscillatory eXchange), a parameter-free quantum algorithm for combinatorial optimization that combines an almost constant non-stoquastic $XX$ catalyst with a weak harmonic $ZX$ counter-diabatic term.
+Using the Floquet-Magnus expansion, we derive an effective Hamiltonian whose leading-order $\mathcal{O}(\delta/\omega)$ corrections yield local $Y$ fields, field-modulated 2-body terms, and poly-local 3-body topological interactions driven by graph connectivity.
+This structure ensures a nearly flat instantaneous spectral gap, preventing the unpredictable gap collapses typical of conventional $X$ (stoquastic), $XX$, and $X+sXX$ (non-stoquastic) driver schedules.
+Extensive noiseless simulations and physical hardware experiments on IBM Quantum processors (up to 20 qubits) validate our spectral predictions.
+RFOX consistently attains near-optimal or exact ground states in the random-field Ising model using up to an order of magnitude fewer Trotter slices, with an advantage that grows alongside problem disorder.
+These results suggest that fixed-gap, non-stoquastic drivers augmented with analytically derived counter-diabatic terms offer a scalable, tuning-free route for quantum optimization.